kaidenai/ifooge/README.md

-# Stable Diffusion web UI
+# ifooge UI
-A web interface for Stable Diffusion, implemented using Gradio library.
+A web interface for ifooge, implemented using Gradio library.

 ![](screenshot.png)